edalorzo/reactive-learning/README.md

 }
 ```

-More rencently, a number of programming languages have introduced support for two new keywords known as `async` and `await`.
+More recently, a number of programming languages have introduced support for two new keywords known as `async` and `await`.
 In JavaScript the `async` keyword allows us to create a promise out some apparently direct style code:

 ```javascript
 async function multiply(x, y) {